Integrate Wireless Access Points with Data Cabling System

 Connectivity issues can arise from various factors.
 Check cable connections for tightness and damage.
 Verify WAP settings, including SSID, security protocols, and channel selection.
 Restart your router and WAPs to refresh the connection.
 If problems persist, inspect the cabling for obstructions or interference.

-Wireless signals can be disrupted by other electronic devices.
+Other electronic devices can disrupt wireless signals.
 Identify potential sources of interference, such as cordless phones, microwaves, or neighbouring Wi-Fi networks.
 Change the WAP’s channel to a less congested frequency.
 Consider using a Wi-Fi analyser to identify interference sources.

-Slow network speeds can be caused by congested channels, outdated firmware, or excessive device connections.
-Optimise WAP settings, including channel width and modulation.
+Congested channels, outdated firmware, or excessive device connections can cause slow network speeds—Optimise WAP settings, including channel width and modulation.
 Update WAP firmware to the latest version.
 Limit the number of devices connected to a single WAP.
 If the issue persists, consider adding more WAPs to distribute the load.

 Regular monitoring and maintenance of your wireless network will help identify and resolve issues promptly, ensuring optimal performance.